-The right solution will also meet employees where they are, with flexible, multi-channel access that puts everything they need to know and do right at their fingertips, whenever they need it.
+The right digital workplace solution will also meet employees where they are, with flexible, multi-channel access that puts everything they need to know and do right at their fingertips, whenever they need it.

 Giving employees mobile access to everything they need to know and do ensures that they can work as effectively outside they office and they can in it.

-Giving employees the modern, intelligent functionality they need to be effective in this new world of work might sound daunting, but it doesn’t have to be - Workgrid can help.
-To see how you can deliver this level of digital employee experience, check out this on-demand demo.
+Giving employees the modern digital workplace solutions they need to be effective in this new world of work might sound daunting, but it doesn’t have to be - Workgrid can help.
+To see how you can deliver a superior digital employee experience, check out this on-demand demo.